German invasion of Denmark (1940): Aabenraa

-As the Danish forces at Søgaard (Søgård) army camp prepared to pull back north to Vejle, where the main force of the Jutland (Jylland) Division was preparing for battle, a short skirmish occurred at Aabenraa (Åbenrå) as the anti-tank platoon from Lundtoftbjerg attacked 15 or so pursuing German vehicles.
+As the Danish forces at Søgaard army camp prepared to pull back north to Vejle, where the main force of the Jutland (Jylland) Division was preparing for battle, a short skirmish occurred at Aabenraa as the anti-tank platoon from Lundtoftbjerg attacked 15 or so pursuing German vehicles.
 After disabling a German tank, the rearguard pulled back to Knivsberg.
 They rendezvoused with a bicycle platoon from Stubbæk Skov, which had suffered one killed and three wounded by German aircraft.
 The Danish CO ordered them to northern Haderslev.

 Haderslev

 Haderslev had a garrison of 225 men of the Jutland (Jylland) Division under Colonel A. Hartz, which defended both the barracks in the town and the road leading to it.
-Troops in the town mobilized at 07:00 on hearing instructions broadcast from police loudspeaker vans.
+Troops in the town mobilised at 07:00 on hearing instructions broadcast from police loudspeaker vans.
 Bolstered by retreating units, approximately 400 Danes defended the town.
 Three roadblocks were set up: one with dumping wagons, the other two from spare lumber.

 At about 07:50 on the southern outskirts of Haderslev, a Danish 37 mm anti-tank gun with a crew of five attacked the approaching armour.
 Two German tanks lined up adjacent to one another and opened fire.
 The Danes landed all three of their shots—one in a tank's tracks—but two of the gun crew were killed and the rest wounded.
 One tank then drove over the gun.
 Around the curve on Sønderbro Street, two 20 mm cannon and a machine gun put up resistance at the wagon roadblock.
 The Germans laid down heavy fire.
 A Danish soldier was killed and two were wounded, but the Germans were effectively pinned down.
 The fighting continued for ten minutes until the order to surrender was received from Copenhagen (København) by telephone.
 The Germans were then allowed to proceed into Haderslev, but the Danish garrison stationed there had not received the order to surrender and fired on them.
 Two German tanks and a motorcycle proceeded unsuspecting towards the barracks, which were defended by the anti-tank unit from Lundtoftbjerg.
 They opened fire, killing the motorcyclist and blowing the tracks off one tank, sending it crashing into a house.
 However, the Danish garrison capitulated at 08:15 when the order to surrender finally came through.
 One Danish soldier was killed while defending the barracks, and three civilians were killed in the crossfire.